When you’re inside the workshop, you will need a wide variety of tools to be accessible at all times.

 7. Would a Budget Jigsaw Work for More Labor-Intensive Projects?

-The truth is that budget jigsaws have a lower ceiling in terms of performance.
+The truth is that best budget jigsaw have a lower ceiling in terms of performance.
 They are still quality products that offer you terrific value, but lacking that high-end power makes them ill-equipped to handle more than a few projects.

 If you know that you’ll need plenty of power and durability from your jigsaw, don’t shy away from splurging.